-- We are aware that many popular social media sites state that they are not for children under the age of 13, therefore we will not create accounts specifically for pupils under this age. - Any concerns regarding pupils use of social media will be dealt with in accordance with existing policies, including Behaviour and Anti-Bullying policy. - Concerns will be shared with parents/carers as appropriate, particularly when concerning underage use of social media sites, games or tools. - Pupils will be advised: - To consider the benefits and risks of sharing personal details on social media sites which could identify them and/or their location. - To only approve and invite known friends on social media sites and to deny access to others by making profiles private. - Not to meet any online friends without a parent/carer or other responsible adult's permission and only when a trusted adult is present. - To use safe passwords. - To use social media sites which are appropriate for their age and abilities. - How to block and report unwanted communications. - How to report concerns both within the setting and externally.
+- We are aware that many popular social media sites state that they are not for children under the age of 13, therefore we will not create accounts specifically for learners under this age. - Any concerns regarding learners use of social media will be dealt with in accordance with existing policies, including anti-bullying, behaviour and Acceptable Use Policies. - Concerns will be shared with parents/carers as appropriate, particularly when concerning underage use of social media sites, games or tools and the sharing of inappropriate images or messages that may be considered threatening, hurtful or defamatory to others. - Learners will be advised: - To consider the benefits and risks of sharing personal details on social media sites which could identify them and/or their location. - To only approve and invite known friends on social media sites and to deny access to others by making profiles private. - Not to meet any online friends without a parent/carer or other responsible adult's permission and only when a trusted adult is present. - To use safe passwords. - To use social media sites which are appropriate for their age and abilities. - How to block and report unwanted communications. - \circ How to report concerns both within the setting and externally. - To remove a social media conversation thread if they are the administrator of such a thread that may have been used in an inappropriate way such as with threatening, hurtful or defamatory content.